|Path: Eric's Site / Eric / Travel / Europe 2009||(Site Map)|

 Anglia Ruskin University.”

 I photographed and weighed my samples from Artisan du Chocolat.
-(I have a very
+What torture to

 |The Wrestlers, a Thai restaurant.||Red Lion, a Thai restaurant.|